johnbiundo/dev.to-articles/blog-posts/generate-knex/generate-knex.md

 - Provide a roadmap to a basic pattern used within common NestJS packages.
 This can help you be a better consumer of those packages.
 - Encourage Devs to think about how to make use of this pattern in their own code to enable more easily composable modules.

 Some might consider the pattern a bit complex, and I wouldn't necessarily argue.
-However, gaining a good understanding of it is useful, and helps in the quest for mastery of some core concepts of Nest, especially around leveraging the _module system_ and _Dependency Injection_.
+However, gaining a good understanding of it is useful, and helps in the quest for mastery of some core concepts of Nest, especially around leveraging the _module system_ and _dependency injection_.
 Nevertheless, there's a fair amount of boilerplate code in the pattern.
 Wouldn't it be great to simplify the process?

 NestJS CLI custom schematics to the rescue! :rocket:

 ### What We'll Build

 In this tutorial, we'll build a module that exports a direct API to the full [Knex.js](http://knexjs.org/) library.
 This is an extremely powerful DB integration library used widely across the Node.js ecosystem.
-Here's what we'll do:
+Here's what we'll do.
+These are the _same_ steps you'll use to integrate any other basic callable API (for example, [MassiveJS](https://massivejs.org/), [ioredis](https://github.com/luin/ioredis), etc.).

 1. Use a _custom schematic_ to generate a customized package, based on the [dynamic module pattern](https://dev.to/nestjs/advanced-nestjs-how-to-build-completely-dynamic-nestjs-modules-1370) I've been discussing above.
 2. Fill in a few quick details to customize the package for Knex.js.